Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-31-memorizing-frequencies.md

     - learning frequencies
     - memorizing frequencies
 ---
-Here are some tips that could help you to memorize and internalize the frequency bands.
 Think of them as of reference points for your mind rather than direct guidance.
 They may be more or less helpful, depending on different factors: personal skills, experience, peculiarities of perception, kind of audio material, equalization settings, listening conditions, etc.

 ![]({{ site.urlimg }}Frequencies_Help/lightbulb.png)If you are a musician, and especially if you have a perfect pitch, trying to